dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-ask-for-your-google-app-to-be-published/index.md

 ---
-title: "Publishing your Google Cloud Project App: Ask Google to publish your app"
+title: 'Publishing your Google Cloud Project App: Ask Google to publish your app'
 description: Learn how to publish and certify your Google Cloud Project App.
 pubDatetime: 2023-03-19T00:00:00Z
 modDatetime: 2024-05-24T00:00:00Z